 Range requests have magic to handle them at the cache layer, and are often issued by the media and PDF code.

 Late binding: HTTP_STREAM_JOBs are not associated with any CONNECT_JOB until a CONNECT_JOB actually connects.
-This is so the highest priority pending HTTP_STREAM_JOB gets the first available socket (which may be a new socket, or an old one that's freed up).
+This is so the highest priority pending job gets the first available socket (Which may be a new socket, or an old one that's freed up).
 For this reason, it can be a little tricky to relate hung HTTP_STREAM_JOBs to CONNECT_JOBs.

 Each CONNECT_JOB belongs to a “group”, which has a limit of 6 connections.
-If all CONNECT_JOBs belonging to a group (the CONNECT_JOB‘s description field) are stalled waiting on an available socket, the group probably has 6 sockets that that are hung -- either hung trying to connect, or used by stalled requests and thus outside the socket pool’s control.
+If all CONNECT_JOBs beling to a group (The CONNECT_JOB‘s description field) are stalled waiting on an available socket, the group probably has 6 sockets that that are hung - either hung trying to connect, or used by stalled requests and thus outside the socket pool’s control.

 There‘s a limit on number of DNS resolutions that can be started at once.
 If everything is stalled while resolving DNS addresses, you’ve probably hit this limit, and the DNS lookups are also misbehaving in some fashion.

 These are just miscellaneous things you may notice when looking through the logs.